shriyanyamali/LexFlow/README.md

 ## Differences Between `lexflow-weighted.py` and `lexflow-styled.py.ipynb`
 1. File Format and Purpose
-lexflow-styled.py.ipynb is a Jupyter Notebook file, which provides an interactive environment combining code, text, and multimedia.
-It allows for step-by-step execution of code cells, user inputs, and dynamic visualization. lexflow-weighted.py is a standard Python script file meant for linear execution of code.
-It does not support interactive user inputs directly or allow step-by-step execution like a Jupyter Notebook.
+lexflow-styled.py.ipynb is a Jupyter Notebook that supports interactive code execution, user input, and dynamic visualization. lexflow-weighted.py is a Python script for linear execution, without direct support for interactive inputs or step-by-step execution.
 2. User Interaction
-lexflow-styled.py.ipynb contains code for user input through Python's input() function and uses widgets (such as sliders, buttons, etc.) for more interactive input via ipywidgets.
-The notebook uses interact and interact_manual to create a dynamic and user-friendly experience. lexflow-weighted.py also accepts user input but relies solely on console-based input methods using input().
-The interaction is less dynamic and is confined to a terminal or command-line environment.
+lexflow-styled.py.ipynb uses ipywidgets for interactive input, enabling a more dynamic user experience. lexflow-weighted.py relies on console-based input (input()), offering less dynamic interaction.
 3. Visualization and Styling
-lexflow-styled.py.ipynb uses matplotlib for creating plots and diagrams, potentially with additional customization or styling options.
-It includes settings to adjust figure properties, such as mpl.rcParams['figure.dpi'] = 300, to enhance visual quality. lexflow-weighted.py may also use matplotlib for plotting, but it appears to focus less on styling and visual presentation, producing basic outputs.
+lexflow-styled.py.ipynb uses matplotlib with custom settings for enhanced visual quality. lexflow-weighted.py may use matplotlib but focuses on basic, straightforward outputs.
-4. Handling of Weights and Importance of Legal Principles lexflow-styled.py.ipynb does not explicitly handle the relative weights or importance of legal principles.
-It focuses on inputting contrasting legal statuses and acts but lacks functionality to manipulate their relative importance. lexflow-weighted.py allows users to input the relative weight and importance of legal principles.
-This feature is likely implemented through functions or methods that capture these weights for computations or visualizations.
+4. Handling of Weights and Importance of Legal Principles lexflow-styled.py.ipynb does not handle the relative weights of legal principles. lexflow-weighted.py allows input of weights and importance, influencing the program's computations.
-5. Code Structure and Modularity lexflow-styled.py.ipynb is structured in cells, which promotes modularity and iterative development.
-Each cell can be executed independently, making it useful for debugging and incremental changes.
-It may also include rich text annotations, explanations, and instructions. lexflow-weighted.py is likely organized as a single script where all code executes in a predefined order.
-The structure is linear and less flexible for iterative development compared to the notebook format.
+5. Code Structure and Modularity lexflow-styled.py.ipynb is modular, with code organized into cells for iterative development. lexflow-weighted.py is a single script with linear execution, less suited for iterative development.
 6. Use of Libraries
-lexflow-styled.py.ipynb utilizes additional libraries like ipywidgets for interactive widgets and possibly textwrap and screeninfo to manage text formatting and display properties, which are suited for a notebook setting. lexflow-weighted.py primarily uses standard libraries like matplotlib and numpy without additional interactive libraries, focusing on core functionality.
+lexflow-styled.py.ipynb uses libraries like ipywidgets for interactivity and enhanced display options. lexflow-weighted.py uses standard libraries (matplotlib, numpy) for core functionality.
 7. Intended Use Case
-lexflow-styled.py.ipynb is designed for an educational or demonstration setting where user interaction, visual clarity, and step-by-step explanations are crucial. lexflow-weighted.py is intended for a more practical, programmatic application where users may want to compute outcomes quickly based on inputs without interactive explanations.
+lexflow-styled.py.ipynb is ideal for educational purposes, with interactive features and explanations. lexflow-weighted.py is designed for practical applications with straightforward, quick computations.

 ## Downloading and Installing Python